- Uptime: 99.97%

 Now, given that migrations usually require troubleshooting on the receiving end, you might be wondering how well an automated system can handle this.

 Don’t worry.
-If your website is hosted on a technology other than cPanel or the Migration Center mishandles the process, the support will take over.
+If your website is hosted on technology other than cPanel or the Migration Center mishandles the process, the support will take over.
 An engineer will move the contents of your plan manually.

 It’s a pretty neat system, and it’s handy that Brixly performs QA for sites that can’t be transferred automatically.